ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

     <span>
         <ul>
             <li>ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/study/programmatic.html" target="_blank">Register a study programmatically</a>.</li>
-            <li>Create the action .xml, <a href="/files/ena_tutorial/submission.xml">submission.xml</a>, and update the desired release date.
+            <li>Create <a href="/files/ena_tutorial/submission.xml">submission.xml</a>, with the action, and update the desired release date.
 It can be set to maximum two years forward in time, and be adjusted later on.
 You will get a notification email from ENA, a few weeks prior to the release date, when your data is about to become public.</li>
-            <li>Create the metadata .xml, <a href="/files/ena_tutorial/Alectoris-graeca-study.xml">Alectoris-graeca-study.xml</a>, with the names, titles, and descriptions of the raw reads study and the assembly study.
+            <li>Create <a href="/files/ena_tutorial/Alectoris-graeca-study.xml">Alectoris-graeca-study.xml</a>, containing the metadata, with the names, titles, and descriptions of the raw reads study and the assembly study.
 Note that there is an <code>alias</code> added to each of the studies, <code>bAleGra-study-raw-reads</code> and <code>bAleGra1-study-assembly</code>.
 These are used in the submission of experiment and assembly, respectively, to be able to refer to which study they should be submitted to.
 This is handy if you want to submit all levels of metadata in the same cURL command, since you wouldn't know the accession number of the project at that point.</li>
             <li>Submit in a terminal window by typing:
 <div class="clipboard">
     <button class="clipboard-button copy-button" type="button">